Travels through Farynshire: The last post

 There are two permanent exhibitions in the Great Sussen Hall, a Gothic building with Meyrick-faced gargoyles looking down from every gutter.

 The Scribe of Riversouth is a must-see for any student of Musril (Ammacaedda edit: more info on Musril here).
-The Scribe (there is actually one person who carries the title of Scribe, but The Scribe also refers to a whole department of scholars and academics) is seen as the guardian of Farynshire’s language, Musril.
+The Scribe (there is actually one person who carries the title of Scribe, but The Scribe also, confusingly, refers to a whole department of scholars and academics) is seen as the guardian of Farynshire’s language, Musril.
 The exhibition contains documents from around the county that show off how widespread the language is, with exhibits ranging from legal documents from Rookpot, diaries from Riversouthern fishermen, elaborate scripture written at the command of Meyricks by past Scribes, to modern road signs.
 I think I’ll be spending a lot of time here in my final year, sifting through the documents in the Scribe’s archives.
 I haven’t quite decided on my dissertation topic yet, but I know it’s going to revolve around Musril.

 The second exhibition is the more popular one because it focuses on the Meyrick.
 It is quite a good broad history of the Meyrick, an unbroken line that has lasted for over a thousand years in the White Palace, and who knows how many centuries before that.
 A portrait of the current Meyrick welcomes you in, and as you pass the information board the tour guide or pre-recording explains the current duties and expectations of the incumbent.
 But most people hurry passed this to the best bit of the exhibition: Nick-Namer’s Corner.